 If you can’t match Big Tech salaries, compete on: (1) meaningful technical problems, (2) a publishing-friendly culture, (3) a smaller team where individual impact is visible, (4) equity upside, and (5) genuine work-life flexibility.
 In practice, many AI professionals will accept a 10-15% pay cut for the right combination of these factors.

-How Do AI Sourcing Tools Speed Up AI Engineer Hiring?
+How Do AI Sourcing Tools Speed Up Hiring AI Engineers?

 Manual sourcing across GitHub, Kaggle, and Hugging Face takes hours per candidate.
+When you’re actively hiring AI engineers, that time cost multiplies fast across multiple open roles.
 AI-powered sourcing tools collapse that timeline from days to minutes by scanning massive candidate databases and matching on technical skills, experience patterns, and role fit simultaneously.

 Pin searches 850M+ candidate profiles - one of the largest databases in the industry - with granular filters designed for technical roles.
 Instead of running separate searches on LinkedIn, GitHub, and job boards, you get a single interface that surfaces AI engineers across multiple sources.